queramake/apn-app/README.md

 2. The built APK will be available as a release asset
 3. You can download the APK from the Releases tab

+## Getting GitHub Token

+The GitHub Actions workflow uses `GITHUB_TOKEN` which is automatically provided by GitHub.
+You don't need to create or configure anything - it's available by default in all workflows.
+The workflow is set up to use this token for creating releases.

+## GitHub Actions Workflow

+The workflow has been updated to use the latest versions of GitHub Actions:
+- `actions/checkout@v4`
+- `actions/setup-java@v4`
+- `actions/upload-artifact@v4`
+- `actions/download-artifact@v4`
+- `softprops/action-gh-release@v2` (replaces deprecated release actions)

+## Project Structure

+The project includes the necessary Gradle wrapper files:
+- `gradlew` - Unix/Mac executable gradle wrapper script
+- `gradlew.bat` - Windows batch gradle wrapper script
+- `gradle/wrapper/gradle-wrapper.properties` - Gradle wrapper properties file

 ## Downloading the APK

 To download the APK: